 Updated May 6, 2020 to reflect revised estimates of the fiscal impact of enhanced federal Medicaid funding available through the Families First Coronavirus Response Act.

 Updated April 7, 2020 to reflect the state’s intention to cover COVID-19 testing for the uninsured through Medi-Cal.

 Updated April 4, 2020 to reflect the March 27th enactment of H.R.
 748, the Coronavirus Aid, Relief, and Economic Security (CARES) Act, and include updates to prior federal actions discussed previously in the post.

-This post highlights the health-related features and implications of four major sets of federal actions that provide significant funding directly to state/local health agencies and/or have significant programmatic implications for the delivery of the state’s health care and public health activities.
-These four sets of actions are:
+This post highlights the health-related features and implications of five major sets of federal actions that provide significant funding directly to state/local health agencies and/or have significant programmatic implications for the delivery of the state’s health care and public health activities.
+These five sets of actions are:

 The passage of legislation signed on March 6 providing funding largely for public health infrastructure.

 The declaration of a national emergency on March 13 that, among other things, activates assistance from the Federal Emergency Management Agency (FEMA) for activities directed by public health officials, as well as opens the door for states to apply for increased flexibility in the delivery of Medicaid services.